'pgsnnmpd' is deprecated as of EDB Postgres Advanced Server v14. It isn't included in EDB Postgres Advanced Server v15 and later.

 pgsnmpd listens on port

-161. If the listener port is already being used by another service, you may receive the following error:
+161. If the listener port is already being used by another service, you might receive the following error:

-You can specify an alternate listener port by adding the following line to your
+You can specify an alternative listener port by adding the following line to your

 pgsnmpd to listen on UDP port